supervisely/developer-portal/api-references/supervisely-annotation-json-format/objects.md

 * Optional fields `id`, `classId`, `labelerLogin`, `createdAt`, `updatedAt` are described [above](objects.md#general-fields)
 * `description` - string - text description (optional)
 * `geometryType: "polygon"` - class shape
-* `tags` - list of tags assigned to the curent object
+* `tags` - list of tags assigned to the current object
 * `classTitle` - string - the title of the current class.
-It's used to identify the corresponding class shape from the `meta.json` file&#x20;
+It's used to identify the corresponding class shape from the `meta.json` file
 * `points` - object with two fields:
 * `exterior` - list of points \[point1, point2, point3, etc ...] where each point is a list of two numbers (coordinates) \[col, row]
 * `interior` - list of elements with the same structure as the "exterior" field.
 In other words, this is the list of polygons that define object holes.
 For polygons without holes in them, this field is empty